Twitter bans Steve Bannon for video suggesting violence against Fauci, FBI Director Wray

 Trump has had a similarly fraught relationship with Wray.
 The Post reported last month that the president was considering firing the FBI director over frustrations that federal law enforcement were not delivering a last-minute boost to his campaign as they did in 2016 when they reopened a probe into Hillary Clinton’s emails.
 Trump, The Post reported, had hoped the FBI would announce a similar last-minute announcement of an investigation into Biden and son Hunter.

-In addition to his post on Twitter, where Bannon had more than 160,000 followers, clips of Bannon and co-host Jack Maxey recording the podcast were shared to the show’s Facebook and YouTube pages.
+In addition to the post on Twitter, where Bannon had more than 160,000 followers, clips of Bannon and co-host Jack Maxey recording the podcast were shared to the show’s Facebook and YouTube pages.
 Facebook removed two videos “for violating our policy against violence and incitement,” a spokeswoman told The Post.

 Spotify removed the podcast episode and YouTube, which gives accounts three strikes before it gets terminated, also removed the clip for breaching a similar policy against inciting violence and for making volatile threats against individuals.
 Although the podcast’s YouTube page is still up, the strike disables the user’s ability to upload content for a week.